AndreaCignoni/pands-project/README.md

 **PREPROCESSING THE DATA SET**

-*Preprocessing data* removes missing or inconsistent data values resulting from human or computer error, which can improve the accuracy and quality of a dataset, making it more reliable.
-It makes data consistent.
-This helps to get rid of unhelpful parts of the data and transforms the data into a format that is more easily and effectively processed in data mining, machine learning and other data science tasks.
-This procedure was performed with the following functions:
+Before proceeding to my actual analysis, I have *preprocessed* the data contained in the *Iris data set* in order to remove missing or inconsistent data values resulting from human or computer error. *Preprocessing data* can significantly improve the accuracy and quality of a dataset, making it more reliable.
+This procedure makes data consistent and helps to get rid of unhelpful parts of the data transforming the information into a format that is more easily and effectively processed in data mining, machine learning and other data science tasks.
+This procedure was performed with the following function:

 *check for null values*
 - *df.isnull().sum()* = no null values